 The app can only be downloaded to a smartphone and it is not intended for collecting data with a tablet.
 Therefore, it is not possible to download the app on tablets.
 However, the results may be viewed on the web using a tablet, laptop or similar.

-The mobile phone should primarily be carried in a waist pack worn around the waist and positioned in the front during the whole walking session (exercise).
+The mobile phone should primarily be carried in a waist-belt worn around the waist and positioned in the front or back during the whole walking session (exercise).
 Secondarily the mobile phone can be placed in the left or right front or back pocket of the trousers.
 It is important that the mobile phone is placed tight to the body and that it doesn’t move/rotate in the pocket.
 When the app is started it is important to specify where the mobile is located during the exercise to receive a correct result.
 This is stated in the app when starting an exercise.

 Exercise duration and velocity